 Quotes from The Original Calendar For Our Day:

-"Scriptures seems to imply..."
-The rule isn't in there.
+"Scriptures seems to imply. . ."
+The rule is not in there.
 Precise is the key word here.

 Centuries of testing refined the calculations to what the Jewish calendar is today.
 The use of the crescent moon to determine the new month is not mentioned in the Bible.
 (Page 8)